The Keystone pipeline leaked in Kansas. What makes this spill so bad?

 It's been over a week since TC Energy announced its Keystone pipeline leaked into Mill Creek in Washington County, Kan.
 Nearly 600,000 gallons of oil spilled into the waterway as well as the land surrounding it.

-Environmental advocates say this is just the beginning to a cleanup that will likely take years.
+Environmental advocates say this is just the beginning of a cleanup that will likely take years.

 Operators were alerted to an issue with the pipeline on Dec.
 7. As of Friday morning, TC Energy says, 4,125 barrels of oil from the creek have been recovered of the estimated 14,000 barrels (about 588,000 gallons) reportedly lost in the spill.